Ezra-byu/startup/README.md

 - Frontend served up using express static middleware(see index.js)
 - My frontend calls third party service endpoints(hints.js calls 3 party quote generator)
 - My backend provides service endpoints (see choosecharacter.js and index.js.
 My website consolelogs the character chosen by the user)
-- My frontend calls your service endpoints (see hints.js and index.js) My website uses the character chosen to change the image.
+- My frontend calls my service endpoints (see hints.js and index.js) My website uses the character chosen to change the image.
 It console logs this on hints.js